DevExpress/devextreme-reactive/packages/dx-react-demos/README.md

 # DevExtreme React Demos

-Demos showing how to use DevExtreme React DataGrid. <TODO: link to online examples>
+Demos showing how to use DevExtreme React Grid. <TODO: link to online examples>

 ## Run locally